genedelisa/SystemSounds/README.md

 [![Sponsors][sponsors-shield]][sponsors-url]

 [![Twitter @GeneDeLisaDev][twitter-shield]][twitter-url]

 [![LinkedIn][linkedin-shield]][linkedin-url]

-An example using system sounds.
+This is an example showing the use of iOS/iPadOS system sounds.

 ## Blog post for this example.